Moment methods in energy minimization: New bounds for Riesz minimal energy problems: Sum of squares characterizations for invariant polynomials

 where $g_0$ denotes the constant one polynomial, and where a sum of squares (SOS) polynomial is a polynomial of the form $\sum_k p_k^2$, with $p_1,\ldots,p_K \in \R[x_1,\ldots,x_n]$.
 Polynomials in $M(g_1,\ldots,g_m)$ are nonnegative on the \emph{basic closed semialgebraic} set

-The usefulness of the quadratic module stems from Putinar's theorem \cite{Putinar1993a}, which says that under the condition that $M(g_1,\ldots,g_m)$ is Archimedean, every strictly positive polynomial on $S(g_1,\ldots,g_m)$ is contained in $M(g_1,\ldots,g_m)$.
+\emph{Putinar's theorem} \cite{Putinar1993a} says that under the condition that $M(g_1,\ldots,g_m)$ is Archimedean, every strictly positive polynomial on $S(g_1,\ldots,g_m)$ is contained in $M(g_1,\ldots,g_m)$.
 A quadratic module $M(g_1,\ldots,g_m)$ is \emph{Archimedean} if it contains a polynomial $p$ such that $S(p)$ is compact.
-Such a polynomial $p$ provides an algebraic certificate of the compactness of $S(g_1,\ldots,g_m)$.
+Such a polynomial $p$ is a simple algebraic certificate of the compactness of $S(g_1,\ldots,g_m)$.

 For $\delta \in \N_0$, we define the \emph{truncated quadratic module} $M_\delta(g_1,\ldots,g_m)$ in the same way as we defined $M(g_1,\ldots,g_m)$, except now we require each $s_i$ to have degree at most $2h_i$, where $h_i = \lfloor (\delta-\mathrm{deg}(g_i))/2 \rfloor$.
 Since higher degree terms can cancel each other out, the inclusion